 What should I wear?

-Not that long ago, if you went to a funeral in Australia it was a black suit and tie for men and a black dress for women.
+Not that long ago, if you went to a funeral in Australia the appropriate funeral etiquette was a black suit and tie for men and a black dress for women.
 Today’s funerals are just as heartfelt, but attitudes towards what you wear have relaxed.
 Unless a specific instruction around dress code has been issued, conservative attire is the safest bet.
 Men can still wear a black tie, but no one will mind if you choose blue instead, again it’s best to check in advance.
 You might find that the deceased wants the ceremony to be more of a celebration of life, and has asked mourners to wear more colourful outfits as a result.